c00lgat/OBSIDIAN/Introduction to Kubernetes.md

 https://kubernetes.io/docs/concepts/scheduling-eviction/

-The role of the *kube-scheduler* is to assign new workload objects
+The role of the *kube-scheduler* is to assign new workload objects, such as pods encapsulating container, to nodes - typically worker nodes.
+During the scheduling process, decisions are made based on current Kubernetes cluster state and new workload object's requirements.

+The *kube-scheduler* obtains the resources usage data for each worker node in the cluster from the key-value store via the API Server.

+The *kube-scheduler* also receives the new workload object's requirements which are part of its configuration data (of the workload object).
+It receives it from the API Server as well.

+Requirements may include constraints that users and operators set.
+Such as scheduling work on a node labeled with **disk=\=ssd**  key-value pair.

+The